ayubhub/InG_agents/README.md

 ## Documentation

-All project documentation is located in the `docs/` directory (condensed versions, ~200-300 lines each):
+All project documentation is located in the `docs/` directory:

+### Getting Started
+- **getting-started.md**: Complete setup guide, installation, and troubleshooting
+- **configuration.md**: Account configuration, API testing, and environment variables

+### Technical Documentation
 - **01-use-cases.md**: Business use cases and requirements for analysts
 - **02-technical-solution.md**: Architecture and technical solution for architects
 - **03-technical-specification.md**: Implementation specification for developers